|One of the narrow roads we walk in the area.|

 We certainly appreciate the value to being able to bring up our favorite sites to read the latest posts, especially when we’re in locations such as Bali where we can’t understand the language on the TV resulting in no news updates, no entertainment and no channel surfing.
 Reading news and the posts of others is a good alternative for those quiet times.

 |Sardine factories line the beach in a few areas.|

 I suppose in a way its not unlike this three day visa application process.
 There are no alternatives.
 Instead of grumbling, we’ve decided to take it in our stride as one more opportunity to take photos and visit a few points of interest on the way.

 Of course, we’ll be back tomorrow with another new post and the story of Day 1 on our trip to Lovina and back.
 Hopefully, all goes as planned and we don’t encounter any issues.
 This reminds us of when we also had to renew our visas while living in Belize in January 2013.

 |A local mosque.
 We can hear the call-to-prayer from a mosque near the villa several times a day.|

 In Belize we had to go on a very small boat packed with people, called the “Hokey Pokey,” to get to the mainland to apply for the visas.
 For the humorous details of that outing, please click here.

-We hope you find your day bring you humor in recalling your past experiences!
+We hope you find your day brings you humor in recalling your past experiences.

 Photo from one year ago today, May 22, 2015: